 - Quantity — in joints or metric tonnes

-- Inspection scope — third-party witness, supplemental NDE
+- Inspection scope — third-party witness (SGS / BV / TÜV), supplemental NDE requirements

 Always specify N80-1 or N80Q explicitly.
-Mixing sub-types in a string is technically permissible under API 5CT but creates traceability problems on projects with strict MTC documentation requirements.
+A purchase order that carries only "N80" is legally ambiguous and will default to N80-1 at the mill.
+Mixing sub-grades in a string is technically permissible under API 5CT but creates traceability complications on projects with strict MTC documentation requirements — avoid it unless the design explicitly allows it.